umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-2.md

 **Source:** https://www.nist.gov/publications/artificial-intelligence-risk-management-framework-generative-artificial-intelligence

-### Summary of the Artefact
+### Overview of the Artefact

-The National Institute of Standards and Technology (NIST) released the Artificial Intelligence Risk Management Framework in the year 2024.
-The framework shows how different organizations can recognize, analyze, and manage the risks that may be related to the use of generative AI systems.
-It mainly focuses on factors such as trustworthiness, transparency, security, privacy, fairness, and continuous monitoring during an AI lifecycle (National Institute of Standards and Technology 2024).
+The National Institute of Standards and Technology (NIST) issued its Artificial Intelligence Risk Management Framework in 2024.
+This framework demonstrates how various organizations can detect and monitor risks connected to generative AI.
+The major concepts used in this framework include credibility, accountability, safety, secrecy, justice, and ongoing observation of an AI system throughout its lifecycle (National Institute of Standards and Technology 2024).

-### Reflection and Justification
+### Thought Process and Explanation

-I chose this artifact because it shows the significance of detecting AI risks ahead of time.
-This framework connects to the Act Utilitarianism theory since companies analyze whether the advantages of AI outweigh the possible negatives.
-Finally, this artifact brought me the understanding that responsible AI involves the constant monitoring of performance as well as ethical decision-making processes during the entire process of development, rather than concentrating only on technical efficiency.
+The reason why I chose this artefact is that it illustrates the importance of identifying and managing AI threats in advance.
+This framework relates to Act Utilitarianism theory because businesses need to determine whether the advantages offered by AI exceed its potential downsides.
+Finally, the knowledge I gained from this artefact is that responsible AI involves constant monitoring of activity and ethics throughout the whole lifecycle instead of just focusing on number crunching.

 ---